slowernews/hamster-system/README.md

     - non-actionable inputs are managed in a (Markdown) text file.
 Hints:
         - One long file is easier to manage than many short files.
 See it as a *flat wiki* and use built-in search for navigation.
         - This file is not *write-only*: progressively summarize and *tree-shake* it each time you iterate your notes.
 You'll leverage your excitement instead of forcing discipline.
-        - Ideally, notes are organized by *purpose*, not by category.
+        - Ideally, notes are organized by *project*, not by category.
 It can be a catalyst for action and reviews.
         - Only store things that surprise you, not stuff you already know.

 - Tasks listed in the *Calendar* section of the text file have a due date: **[ ]**